j-hc/Reddit_ChatBot_Python/README.rst

 no selenium no bullsh*t, just directly websocket

-works with the api key (you cant get the sendbird access scoped token from your registered app), so you wont have to expose your pass there is a script to dump sendbird access scoped token available `here <https://github.com/scrubjay55/Reddit_ChatBot_Python/blob/master/dump_access_token/dump_access_token.py>`_
+works with the api token (not a regular one you get from your registered app), so you wont have to expose your pass

+there is a script to dump sendbird access scoped token available `here <https://github.com/scrubjay55/Reddit_ChatBot_Python/blob/master/dump_access_token/dump_access_token.py>`_